Kabban1999/Social-Engineering-Attack-Lab/README.md

-<h1>Lab 1 - Social Engineering Attack</h1>
+<h1>Lab 1 - PKI Management with Windows</h1>

 <h2>Description</h2>
-In this lab, I will construct a malicious EXE file, and see how an attacker could exploit people in order to gain access to a machine.
+In this lab, I will add the Active Directory Certificate Services role to a Windows server.
+You will then customize and configure the Windows server as a Certificate Authority (CA).
 <br />

 <h2>Environments Used </h2>

-- <b>Windows, and</b>
+- <b>Windows OS, and</b>
-<b>Kali</b>

 <h2>Program walk-through:</h2>